QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 A fiscal theory of the price level was described by Thomas Sargent and Neil Wallace in chapter 5 of {cite}`sargent2013rational`, which reprints a  1981 article title "Unpleasant Monetarist Arithmetic".

+Sometimes people call it a ``monetary theory of the price level'' because fiscal effects on the price level occur through the effects of government fiscal policy decisions on the path of the money supply.

+  * a goverment's fiscal policies determine whether it **expenditures** exceed its **tax collections**
+  * if its expenditures exceeds it tax collections, it can cover the difference by **printing money**
+  * that leads to effects on the price level as price level path adjusts to equate the supply of money to the demand for money

 The theory has been extended, criticized, and applied by John Cochrane in {cite}`cochrane2023fiscal`.

-In another lecture,  we'll describe some historical episodes in which the elemental forces at work in the fiscal theory help to explain some early twentieth century hyperinflations that occurred in the wake of World War I.
+In another lecture {doc}`price level histories <inflation_history>`,  we described some  European hyperinflations that occurred in the wake of World War I.

+Elemental forces at work in the fiscal theory of the price level help to understand those episodes.

-According to this model, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.
+According to this theory, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.

 The "fiscal theory of the price level" asserts that